shivannis/xandr-docs-public/xandr-docs/articles/monetize/network-ad-quality-screen.md

 ### Ad servers

 Choose to serve only those creatives that are hosted on a specific set of ad server domains.
-See [Ad Server Settings](ad-server-settings.md).
+See [Ad Server Settings](ad-server-settings.md) for more information on creating collections of eligible or banned ad servers.

 ### Frequency caps